 There are more but these are a few of the top ones.

 How does RankBrain affect your SEO

-For now it is not clear and despite being a major ranking signal no great specific changes to SEO strategies are needed, unless your strategy or that of your SEO consultant or firm rely heavily on link building and exact match keywords.
+For now, it is not clear and despite being a major ranking signal no great specific changes to SEO strategies are needed unless your strategy or that of your SEO consultant or firm relies heavily on link building and exact match keywords.
 In which case moving to a more user, and arguably RankBrain friendly approach may well be a good idea.

 An SEO and content marketing strategy that relies on solving problems and specifically answering and anticipating users’ questions, is likely to be more in line with RankBrain, Hummingbird and any future AI and ML initiatives that Google may bring in.
 These are almost a certainty.